righettig/samples/README.md

-samples
+Samples
 =======

-here you can find all the samples described in my personal blog.
+Here you can find all the samples described in my personal blog.